-Upon successful completion of this course, students will be able to:
+COURSE OUTCOMES: After the completion of this course, the student will be able to

 - 1. Apply the statistical averages for identifying behaviour of the data. - 2.
 Analyse the data using probabilistic models. - 3.
 Apply the probability function to characterise the random phenomenon. - 4.
 Analyse data using different methods of hypothesis testing. - 5.
 Apply the number theory concept to cryptography domain.